athomasq/athomasq.github.io/categories/memos/series-a-benchmarks-q4-2022.md

 What it comes down to is an exercise in combining probabilities.
 If all these attributes (1M, growth, efficiency, retention) are present simultaneously, it seems likely that the startup has strong PMF-TAM-GTM; and conversely, if the startup doesn’t have strong PMF-TAM-GTM, it’s very unlikely that it can hit all those attributes simultaneously.

 Mind you, only the very best companies manage to hit everything perfectly.
 More often, “fundable” companies are good-to-great on 3-4 of these attributes and average-to-good on the others.
-The VC’s job is to triangulate across all of these; the next section explains how.
+The VC’s job is to triangulate across all of these; your task as a founder is to make sure you satisfy that triangulation.
+The next section explains how.

 ----